Q-CAD/MatEnsemble/docs/source/tutorials.rst

    pipe.submit()

-Nothing runs until :meth:`~matensemble.pipeline.Pipeline.submit`, which builds the DAG (trivial here), instantiates :class:`~matensemble.manager.FluxManager`, and enters the scheduling loop.
+Nothing runs until :meth:`~matensemble.pipeline.Pipeline.submit`, which builds the DAG, instantiates :class:`~matensemble.manager.FluxManager`, and enters the scheduling loop.

 Parameters you will commonly set on :meth:`~matensemble.pipeline.Pipeline.exec`: